Stadium MRT station: Artwork

 It was suggested by the Art-in-Transit Review Panel to use a famous sportsperson and add sporting objects to better convey the sports theme of the artwork.
 However, Zhang felt that doing such will make the work 'more like a billboard advertisement', and has no wish to use a famous local athlete for he wanted commuters 'to aspire what they want to achieve' rather than 'follow the footsteps of someone', preferring to use a figure 'who can represent anybody'.
 Zhang managed to find a Brazilian model, whom he regarded as 'a perfect combination of sports and art', due to his passion of football and training in capoeira.
 During the one-day shoot, both collaborated and tried on various poses, with the model performing his moves over a trampoline.
 After the shoot, Zhang then carefully picked out the 108 photographs he would use for the artwork.

 The artwork was originally set to be placed along the glass wall at the concourse level.
 However, the curator Karen Lim was concerned about the visibility of the artwork at the assigned location, stating that it will fade due to prolonged exposure to the afternoon sunlight.
 Managing to convince LTA to move the artwork to the 5.2 m by 10.8 m glass panels above the two entrances, Zhang had to cut down his photo selection to just 16, but it allowed the artwork to be more visible with the enlarged figures.

-In popular culture

-The station is featured in HBO series Westworld, as part of the third season.
-It also featured in tvN series Little Women.
+Additionally, there is a mural as part of SMRT's Comic Connect.
+Created by Cheng Zhi Xin, Chyenne Tan, Kiara Consigliere Goh Sze Min, Violette Evangelynne Lovell Lie, and students from the School of the Arts (SOTA), the mural "[captures] the energy and excitement [of Singapore's] sports scene...along with Singapore's past and budding athletes".